Self-gravitating splitting thin shells: Introduction

 \section{Introduction}

 Singular surfaces, in the sense of \cite{Israel}, can be of two types: $(i)$ {\it boundary surfaces} or {\it shock waves}, which entail a discontinuity for the stress-energy tensor; and $(ii)$ {\it surface layers} or {\it thin shells}, which entail a distributional stress-energy tensor that represents a concentrated source for the field equations.
-They are useful to construct models for a number of concrete astrophysical and cosmological situations (\cite{astrophysics}, \cite{phasetransition}) where shock surfaces form, or where, as a valid simplifying assumption, some part of the system can be thought of as a surface layer.
-Shocks, in particular, are frequently needed to represent interfaces between different matter models, or different {\it phases} of matter.
+They are useful to construct models for a number of concrete astrophysical and cosmological situations where shock surfaces form, or where, as a valid simplifying assumption, some part of the system can be considered of vanishing thickness \cite{astrophysics}.
+As in the case of vacuum bubbles and domain walls in the early universe (\cite{phasetransition}, \cite{vilenkin}), singular surfaces are frequently needed to represent interfaces between different matter models, or different {\it phases} of matter.
 On the other hand, thin shells proved to be a very useful tool for constructing toy-models to gain insight into general theoretical problems in general relativity, like the cosmic censorship conjecture \cite{censor}.

 Moreover, there is a relevant family of models in which a zero-thickness configuration is not necessarily a simplifying assumption, and may be interpreted as a fundamental hypothesis.
 Inspired by string theory, certain cosmological models that consider the visible universe as a part of a singular 4-dimensional surface (thin shell) embedded in a higher-dimensional space-time appeared (\cite{RS1}, \cite{RS2}).
 They are phenomenological models that can account for the ``invisibility'' of extra dimensions, and constitute a framework where the holographic principle can be naturally understood \cite{Review}.
-Besides being a theoretical possibility that is worth exploring, brane-world models have been proven to have interesting properties, such a Friedmann-like evolution equations that exhibit an inflationary stage.
+Besides being a theoretical possibility that is worth exploring, brane-world models have been proven to have interesting properties, such as Friedmann-like evolution equations that exhibit an inflationary stage.